pschragger/IOT_Tutorials_for_VU/RPI_BOOT_WIFI_tutorial/README.md

     using the form:  ssh root@{PI_IPADDR}
     Default password is setup in your dietpi.txt if not changed then it will be: dietpi

-### 6. Once you are logged into the pi you can continue with other
+### 6. Once you are logged into the pi you can continue with other install tutorials

+1. Accept the license
+2. The pi will begin to update its software, this may take a while since others are also updating their code or using the network.
+3. Continue with other installs such as: [IOT Platform Install](../RPI_IOT_PLATFORM_INSTALL_tutorial)